isotopp/isotopp.github.io/content/posts/2022-04-15-sql-engineering-guidelines.md

 Other databases, notably Postgres, are in use mostly because external products we run require them.
 Internal project should use MySQL.
-An external company provides Limited support for running Postgres.
+An external company provides limited support for running Postgres.

 The recommended version of MySQL to be used is currently the latest 8.0.
 It has a large number of improvements over the previous version 5.7 in terms of the SQL subset supported, handling of sorts, critical character set support and join strategies.